franciscoardevolmartinez/Bytes-n-Biscuits/README.md

 # Bytes & Biscuits Session Machine Learning
 This Repository gives all data and code that will be run in the Bytes and Biscuits 26/04/2022.

+Martin has created a new environment with all the packages required.
+To access it, do 'module load anaconda3/2021.11'.
+This is also available on JupyterHub now.

 # Requirements

 - Python 3